vinar/SalesforceStyleGuide/ApexStyleGuide.md

 <a name="class"></a>
 ### Class
-Name a class or trigger after what it does.
+Name a class or trigger after what it does (e.g., `AccountTriggerHandler`).
 Controllers and Controller Extensions should end with the word `Controller`.
+Use `UpperCamelCase`.

 <a name="trigger"></a>
 ### Trigger
 Name a trigger after the SObject it operates against.
 Triggers should be named with a combination of the SObject type followed by the word `Trigger` (e.g., `AccountTrigger`, `OpportunityTrigger`, `SomeCustomObjectTrigger`).
 Triggers should not contain any logic, that should be left to the Handler class.
+Use `UpperCamelCase`.

 <a name="methods"></a>
 ### Methods